gik0geck0/aur_install/README.md

 # aur_install
-A shell script to install an AUR package (eg aura or bauerbill)
+A shell script to install an AUR package (eg pacaur or bauerbill)